christophhart/hise_documentation/Tutorial3.md

 2. Rename the Sampler module to "Musicbox Samples"
 3. Rename the Sine Wave Generator to "Ring Off Sound"

 As last step, let's save the patch.
 Basically there are two file types: .hip files which are a binary format or XML files.
-If you want to use a version control system, I'd highly recommend using the latter one, but for now we are good with the .hip type.
-Rename the Master Chain to "MusicBox" and choose **File->Save**.
-It will store a .hip file in the `Presets` subfolder of the project.
+If you want to use a version control system, I'd highly recommend using the latter one (it will also save all script as separate files automatically).
+Rename the Master Chain to "MusicBox" and choose **File->Save File As XML Backup**.
+Enter the filename in the dialog (*MusicBox.xml*), and press OK a few times (it will ask if it should export the scripts into separate files while saving and remove the view data).
+You should now have a .xml file in the `XmlPresetBackup` subfolder of the project.

+> The other .hip file format is still pretty useful for intermediate states or quick sketches, but I recommend adding this extension to the .gitignore file in your repository